srinathh/gokilo/README.md

 [1 through 6](https://viewsourcecode.org/snaptoken/kilo/index.html)
 of the tutorial are complete and we have a fully functional basic text edtor.

+### Update

+GoKilo has been substantially re-written to a much more idiomatic Go style from the orivinal version that closely mirrored the C original while retaining much of the original logic.
+However, two substantial changes were made:
+1. A small State Machine added to generalize handling of state changes between editing, save prompt for new files, quit prompt in case of unsaved changes and find interaction vs. using embedded screen & keyboard logic
+2. A line editor derived from the full Editor used to handle user prompts vs. custom key-handling in find function in the original

 Extra Functionality in GoKilo
 -----------------------------
 1. Search functionality has been made case-insensitive by default